kukulhan/ibmfrontend/README.md

 * Saúl Rodríguez

 ## Acknowledgments
-* We are grateful to IBM for allowing us to participate in this challenge where we learned throughout development.
+* We are grateful to IBM for allowing us to participate in this challenge where we learned about IBM Technologies throughout development.
 And we hope that regardless of our performance, we hope to contribute something to the community :)